Gwali-1/GENENV/README.md

 ```bash
 python3 setup.py develop
 ```
-- you can now run commands
+- you can now run commands  using `genv`